John-04/Odin-Bot-Performance-Dashboard/README.md

-# Odin-Bot-Performance-Dashboard# OdinBot Performance Dashboard ⚡
+# OdinBot Performance Dashboard ⚡

 A comprehensive analytics dashboard built on Dune Analytics that tracks and visualizes the performance of OdinBot, a Solana-based copy-trading bot designed for speed and efficiency.